biobakery/waafle/README.md

 By default, this produces an output file `contigs.blastout` in the same location as the input contigs.
 See the `--help` menu for additional configuration options.

-### Step 1.5 (optional): Running `waafle_genecaller`
+### Step 2: Gene calling with `waafle_genecaller`

-If the user chooses not to provide a GFF file along with their contigs, WAAFLE can identify gene coordinates of interest directly from the BLAST output produced in the previous step:
+WAAFLE can identify gene coordinates of interest directly from the BLAST output produced in the previous step:

 `$ waafle_genecaller contigs.blastout`

 This produces a file in GFF format called  `contigs.gff` for use in the next and last WAAFLE step.
 See the `--help` menu for additional configuration options.

+[As described above](#input-orf-calls-optional), a user can alternatively provide a GFF file for their contigs that was generated outside of WAAFLE using another method, e.g. [Prodigal](https://github.com/hyattpd/Prodigal).

-### Step 2 (required): Running `waafle_orgscorer`
+### Step 3: Identify candidate LGT events with `waafle_orgscorer`

-The final and most critical step of a WAAFLE analysis is combining the BLAST output generated in Step 1 with a GFF file to 1) taxonomically score genes along the length of the input contigs and then 2) identify those contigs as derived from a single clade or a pair of clades (i.e. putative LGT).
-Assuming you have run steps 1 and 1.5 as described above, a sample call to `waafle_orgscorer` would be:
+The next and most critical step of a WAAFLE analysis is combining the BLAST output generated in Step 1 with a GFF file (generated in Step 2 or with an external method) to 1) taxonomically score genes along the length of the input contigs and then 2) identify those contigs as derived from a single clade or a pair of clades (i.e. putative LGT).
+Assuming you have run Steps 1 and 2 as described above, a sample call to `waafle_orgscorer` would be:

 ```
 $ waafle_orgscorer \